Tuesday, April 30, 2019

 Homer and the Hebrews, separately, took a collection of tall tales, songs, imaginings, and assorted folk lore from peasants, sages, pranksters and hallucinogenic gurus….anything to allow the group to cohere and answer the overwhelming questions.

 The pivotal moment in human history was when stories were recorded rather than just told.
 The alphabet took the oral tradition and set it in down for evermore.
 The Greeks let theirs devolve into myth.
-The Jews held theirs as sacred and Christians concocted a sequel complete with cheek-turning, crucifixion, and resurrection.
+Jews held theirs as sacred and Christians concocted a sequel complete with cheek-turning, crucifixion, and resurrection.

 Athenians of the day took on the story of Persephone who returns from the underworld just about now on the calendar for a six to nine month sabbatical.
 She was the offspring of Demeter and Zeus.
 You’d have thought with parents like that she wouldn’t have been snatched by Hades, brother of Zeus, but she was apparently very snatchable.
 So it is that spring flowers bloom right on time and therein lies the seeds of eternal life.